Skip to main content

 by Jewel Caruso

-Tim Cain, professor, co-authors the article "The queer student affairs career of Stephen Lenton, 1970-1980," with Michael Hevel.
-They extensively examined and drew from Lenton's papers to reconstruct his LGBTQIA+ advocacy when he was a student affairs professional at Virginia Commonwealth University.
+The article, "The queer student affairs career of Stephen Lenton, 1970-1980" explores Lenton's efforts on behalf of LGBTQIA+ students.
+They extensively examined and drew from Lenton's papers to reconstruct his advocacy while he was a student affairs professional at Virginia Commonwealth University.

 The authors break new ground in capturing the perspective of an early advocate, and openly gay university employee, at a pivotal moment.
 According to Cain and Hevel, "The years that frame this study represent the beginning of a gradual shift within the student affairs profession from oppressing LGBTQ people to supporting their development."